Prototype-X/Zabbix-Template-Juniper-MX-BGP4-ipv4-ipv6/README.md

 4. Associate **Template Juniper MX** to the host.
 5. Add to your host the **{$SNMP_COMMUNITY}** macro with your SNMP community as value.
 6. Add to your host the **{$BGP_PEER_AS}** macro with your list BGP peer remote AS as value (ex: ASN1|ASN2|ASN3).
-These ASs have a high severity triggers
+These ASs have a high severity triggers.

 #### With script, IP shown as normal, Zabbix 2.X.X and above
 1. Copy script **LLD.py** to /usr/lib/zabbix/externalscripts